JumaQasimiM/Javascript/README.md

  > react component
 > 1. Class component
 > 2. Fanctional component
-## in this Project only use I Javascript
+## In this Project only use I Javascript